Crypto-Link-Payments/crypto-link/docs/README.md

 [Stellar](https://www.stellar.org/) <br />
 [Stellar Foundation](https://www.stellar.org/foundation) <br />
 [Stellar Lumnes](https://www.stellar.org/lumens) <br />

+## :construction: Constructs of Crypto Link :construction:
+Crypto Link user experience is designed with peer-to-peer and merchant-consumer perspective in mind

+### Peer to Peer perspective
+Crypto Link allows users to execute instant peer to peer transactions with the help of XLM.
+Once transaction is successfully processed, user experience is further expanded, with transactions reports

+Additional basic information on how Crypto Link is designed can be obtained [here](DESIGN.md).

 ## :hammer: Integration of Crypto Link to Discord :hammer:
 Monetizing guild community is instant and straight-forward.
 No programming skills required, just basic knowledge on how